-When digging into PostgreSQL performance it is always good to know, which option one has to spot performance problems and to figure out, what is really going on on a server.
-Finding slow queries and performance weak spots is therefore exactly what this post is all about.
+UPDATED 26.04.2022: When digging into PostgreSQL performance, it is always good to know which options one has to spot performance problems, and to figure out what is really happening on a server.
+Finding slow queries in PostgreSQL and pinpointing performance weak spots is therefore exactly what this post is all about.

 - Make use of the slow query log